Come Drink with Me: Home video

 In 2003, Intercontinental Video Limited (IVL), through Celestial Pictures, released a digitally restored version of this classic film with a new trailer and interviews, including Cheng Pei-pei.

 In May 2008, Dragon Dynasty released their own edition with an improved transfer, the original Mandarin mono soundtrack and exclusive supplements, including a newly recorded audio commentary with Cheng Pei-pei, trailers, and interviews with the cast (Cheng Pei-pei, Yueh Hua) and director King Hu.

 Sequel

 A sequel, Golden Swallow, was released in 1968.
 Cheng Pei-pei reprised her role, with Jimmy Wang Yu as her male co-star.

 Unproduced remake

 Producers Bob and Harvey Weinstein announced in April 2007 that they would invest in movies with Asian themes.
-One of the movies they announced was a remake of Come Drink with Me, directed by Quentin Tarantino.
+One of the movies they announced was a remake of Come Drink with Me, directed by Quentin Tarantino and to be distributed by Metro-Goldwyn-Mayer and The Weinstein Company with Celestial Pictures producing.
 However, little has been heard of the project since then, and in June 2008, Tarantino announced his next project would be Inglourious Basterds, leaving the status of the remake undisclosed.